Naturhistoriska/birdscanner/README.md

 From the pool of files in `data/reference/fasta_files`, a filtered selection is placed in the `data/reference/selected` folder by the pipeline.
-These steps where designed specifically for ``the Jarvis data'', and is currently carried out using the commands in the `birdscanner/data/reference/Makefile` (and executed by `make refdata`).
+These steps where designed specifically for "The Jarvis data", and is currently carried out using the commands in the `birdscanner/data/reference/Makefile` (and executed by `make refdata`).
 It may be possible to circumvent that step by manually creating the necessary files (untested).